 - 9. Determines a diagnosis and prognosis that guides future patient management.
 [CPI skill #11] - a.
 Integrates data and arrives at an accurate prognosis with regard to intensity and duration of interventions and discharge status. - b.
 Estimates the contribution of factors (e.g., preexisting health status, co-morbidities, race, ethnicity, gender, age, health behaviors) on the effectiveness of interventions. - c.
-Utilizes the research and literature to identify prognostic indicators (co-morbidities, race, ethnicity, gender, health behaviors, etc.) that help predict patient outcomes. - 9.0 Develop and execute a safe and effective plan of care by: - 9.1 Collaborating with clients, families, payers and other healthcare professionals to establish an appropriate and culturally competent plan of care, including a plan for discontinuation of care.
-(7D23, 7D24, 7D26) - 9.2 Constructing physical therapy goals and functional outcomes within available resources (including applicable payment sources) and specify the time frame for achievement.
-(7D23, 7D24) - 9.3 Complying with the administrative policies and procedures of the practice environment.
-(7D28) - 9.4 Evaluating and modifying treatment plans and goals according to patient feedback and response and the analysis of outcome measures.
-(7D24, 7D30, 7D31) - 9.5 Maintaining a fiduciary responsibility for all patients/clients.
+Utilizes the research and literature to identify prognostic indicators (co-morbidities, race, ethnicity, gender, health behaviors, etc.) that help predict patient outcomes.

+9.1 Collaborating with clients, families, payers and other healthcare professionals to establish an appropriate and culturally competent plan of care, including a plan for discontinuation of care.
+(7D23, 7D24, 7D26) 9.2 Constructing physical therapy goals and functional outcomes within available resources (including applicable payment sources) and specify the time frame for achievement.
+(7D23, 7D24)

+9.3 Complying with the administrative policies and procedures of the practice environment.
+(7D28)9.4 Evaluating and modifying treatment plans and goals according to patient feedback and response and the analysis of outcome measures.
+(7D24, 7D30, 7D31)

+9.5 Maintaining a fiduciary responsibility for all patients/clients.
 (7D42)

-- 10. Establishes a physical therapy plan of care that is safe, effective, patient centered, and based.
-[CPI skill #12] - w.
-Establishes goals and desired functional outcomes that specify expected time durations. - x.
-Establishes a PT plan of care in collaboration with the patient family, caregiver, and others involved in the delivery of health care services. - y.
-Establishes a PT plan of care consistent with the examination and evaluation. - z.
-Selects interventions based on the best available evidence and patient preferences. - aa.
-Follows established guidelines (e.g., best practice, clinical pathways, and protocol) when designing the plan of care. - bb.
-Progresses and modifies plan of care and discharge planning based on patient responses. - cc.
-Identifies the resources needed to achieve the goals included in the patient care. - dd.
-Implements, monitors, adjusts, and periodically re-evaluate a plan of care and discharge planning. - ee.
-Discusses the risks and benefits of the use of alternative interventions with the patient.

-- ff.
-Identifies patients who would benefit from further follow-up. - gg.
+- 10. Establishes a PT plan of care that is safe, effective, patient centered, & evidence-based.
+[CPI skill #12] - a.
+Establishes goals and desired functional outcomes that specify expected time durations. - b.
+Establishes a PT plan of care in collaboration with the patient family, caregiver, and others involved in the delivery of health care services. - c.
+Establishes a PT plan of care consistent with the examination and evaluation. - d.
+Selects interventions based on the best available evidence and patient preferences. - e.
+Follows established guidelines (e.g., best practice, clinical pathways, and protocol) when designing the plan of care. - f.
+Progresses and modifies plan of care and discharge planning based on patient responses. - g.
+Identifies the resources needed to achieve the goals included in the patient care. - h.
+Implements, monitors, adjusts, and periodically re-evaluate a plan of care and discharge planning. - i.
+Discusses the risks and benefits of the use of alternative interventions with the patient. - j.
+Identifies patients who would benefit from further follow-up. - k.
 Advocates for the patients' access to services.

 - 10.1 Selecting and executing appropriate therapeutic procedures in order to achieve defined goals.
 (7D27) - 10.2 Carrying out all physical therapy procedures safely.
 (7D27) - 10.3 Incorporating effective teaching methods and strategies in all physical therapy roles.
+(7D12) 10.4

-(7D12) 10.4 Completing accurate written documentation of the physical therapy examination, - evaluation, diagnosis, prognosis, intervention and outcomes.
-(7D32) - 10.5 Applying principles of risk management and taking appropriate action in an emergency in any practice setting.
+Completing accurate written documentation of the physical therapy examination, evaluation, diagnosis, prognosis, intervention and outcomes.
+(7D32) 10.5 Applying principles of risk management and taking appropriate action in an emergency in any practice setting.
 (7D33, 7D37)